TheHonestGene/imputor/README.rst

 To speed up this conversion a nucleotide map is constructed.
 The map is constructed from the HapMap dataset that was created in Step 1.
 This has to be done once for each genotype version and platform respectively.
+For each version/platform the steps from now on have a separate pipeline!

 .. code:: bash